For children and young people with Special Educational Needs and Disabilities

 How we could work together, to support your child at home/school.

-During the year there are three Academic Tutoring Days these give parents and teachers an opportunity to discuss progress and learning on an individual basis.
+We have Academic Tutoring Days during the year to give parents and teachers an oppertunity to discuss progress and learning on an individual basis.

 How is extra support allocated to children and how do they move between the different levels?